PriyanshCloudKeeper/testing/docs/lens/billingconsole/overview.md

 Costs are grouped at the **service**, **region**, and **usage type** levels, providing a granular breakdown for better visibility and analysis.

+The page provides both **summary and detailed views** of costs—whether you're looking at a high-level monthly report or a line-by-line daily cost breakdown, the Billing Console equips users with the clarity needed to understand their cloud spend.

 ---

 ### Features